cryptobeak/beakcoin/README.md

 # beakcoin
-hottest new crypto that does some crypto stuff or whatever
+hottest new crypto that does some crypto stuff or whatever. jk it does nothing.